 Once the sponsor has been created, click the New Item button and fill in the details of the sponsored content.
 If you don’t have the final text from the sponsor at this point, just enter placeholder text for now.

 When selecting a category for this item, only sponsored categories will be available.

 If the sponsorship has been booked for a specific issue, assign it at this point and the availability calendar on your public sponsorship pages will be updated to show a “Provisional” booking for that issue.
 Bookings are provisional up until the “Paid” check box is checked.

 Once the link is scheduled into a specific issue, it’s usually a good idea to send the sponsor a preview of how their link will look in your issue.
-Visit the issue containing the sponsored link and use the web preview tool to view the link, take a screenshot at send it to the sponsor via email.
+Visit the issue containing the sponsored link and use the web preview tool to view the link, take a screenshot and send it to the sponsor via email.

 Taking payment for sponsored links is handled outside of the Curated system and you should arrange payment directly with the sponsoring company.

 Once payment has been received, simply edit the sponsored link in the sponsorship system and tick the “Paid” checkbox.
 This will update the availability calendar for that issue from “Provisional” to “Booked”.